timothyhalley/www.cascadezen.com/docs/2018-08-15-migration-off-of-box-com.md

 title: Migration off of BOX.com for GDPR
 path: /migration-off-box.com
 date: 2018-08-15
-summary: Due to GDPR and security concerns with BOX, the mother company demanded our LoB to cease or face fines.
+summary: BOXDue to GDPR and security concerns with BOX, the mother company demanded our LoB to cease or face fines.
 Using the BOX API service, I was able to create a scalable process to move all company data successfully from box.com to Microsoft's O365 onedrive.com solution.
 tags: ['GDPR', 'coding', 'security', 'API']
 ---

 ![background](../static/zenHeavyBox.svg)

-> BOX.com - a storage cloud service had several significant concerns about compliance and security.
-To achieve GDPR mandate and compliance, many of the files in box contained sensitive information that needed to be properly secured.
-The SaaS solution was not able to conform to these requirements in time for GDPR mandate of March 17, 2018.
-Secondly, the BOX platform had several security vulnerabilities due to its use dated JDK (java develop kit).
+> BOX.com - a storage collaboration cloud service which we were heavily leveraging could not comply with the required corporate minimum security baseline (MSB).
+In addition to secure our data using TLS 1.2 or above the GDPR mandate with compliance was yet another gap for this service.
+We had to migrate all data and ensure compliance by May 2018 otherwise face significant penalties.

 ### Project goals

 - **Minimize disruption to active business groups** - Partner with business groups via direct communication channels about project directives.
 Establish a working model and direction.
-- **Design develop and deliver working solution** - I was in Germany for business when our IT directors reachout to me to solve this issue for them.
+- **Design develop and deliver working solution** - I was in Germany for business when our IT directors reach out to me to solve this issue for them.
 I had approximately 6 weeks when I returned to complete the initial phase of the project.
 - **4+ terabytes of data** - The company amassed large volumes of data stored on this service.
-Some was the volumn of data was corporate individuals storing critical files for preservation, sharing and backup purposes.
-These use cases were important to migrate their data into a personalized sharepoint while preservering access on Microsoft SharePoint.
+Some was the volume of data was corporate individuals storing critical files for colaboration, sharing and backup purposes.
+The data for these teams were important to preserve and replicate on MS SharePoint.
-- **Scalable Programming Model** - To effectively meet the short timeline and not disrupt individuals (minimize transition time) I had to leverage a highly scable asyncronous process to migrate files.
-It was important to keep this window to just a few days (weekend migration period).
-Use of NODEJS was important to create the necessary
+- **Scalable Programming Model** - To effectively meet the short timeline and not disrupt individuals (minimize transition time) I had to leverage a highly scalable asynchronous process to migrate files.
+It was important to keep the migration window to just a few days (weekend migration period).
+Use of Node JS was important to create the required scalable solution to meet the cutover window.
 - **Vue.js for frontend** - A lightweight and approachable front-end framework.
 - **Auto-optimized code** - Get code-splitting and asset optimization out-of-the-box.
 - **Static files generation** - Deploy securely to any CDN or static web host.